 “In December so much LNG was heading for China that the wholesale price of gas in Europe almost doubled again in the space of a week as energy companies scrambled to secure enough supplies.”

-European gas production has also been falling for several reasons.
+Gas production in both the UK and the rest of Europe has been falling for several reasons.

-“Therefore, not only was European production in 2021 down in comparison to 2019, but in 2022 any rebound in the UK will be offset by a further decline in the Netherlands,” says The Oxford Institute for Energy Studies.
+So “not only was European production in 2021 down in comparison to 2019, but in 2022 any rebound in the UK will be offset by a further decline in the Netherlands”, says The Oxford Institute for Energy Studies.

-The Paris-based International Energy Agency points out that investments in oil and natural gas have declined in recent years due to two commodity price collapses – in 2014-2015 and in 2020.
+The IEA points out that investments in oil and natural gas have declined in recent years due to two commodity price collapses – in 2014-2015 and in 2020.

 “This has made supply more vulnerable to the sorts of exceptional circumstances that we see today.
 At the same time, governments have not been pursuing strong enough policies to scale up clean energy sources and technologies to fill the gap.”